przewnic/FlashCards/README.md

 Simple Kotlin Project

 Command Line App
-- User can import and export decks of cards from file
+- User can import and export decks of cards from/to file
 - App counts number of errors
 - App can display hard words
 - User can test knowlege of cards